Oscar124333/myC/bicyclegame/notes.md

 ## Overview
-Bicycle incremental with random elements and interactive gameplay.
++ Bicycle incremental with random elements and interactive gameplay.
-Setting is a small town, route will be between two places.
++ Setting is a small town, route will be between two places.
 Capability to unlock better bikes, better routes, and better upgrades.
++ Inspired by simulator games, Duck Life, AdVenture Capitalist, and especially Earn to Die.

 ## Plan
 + Start with a storyline; you have to get to school on time everyday
 + Add at least one function every time I have freetime

-## Outline/Concepts

 ### Gameplay (campaign based)
 + Start